dantavares/Alpine-Armbian/README.md

 > **Tested on:** Orange Pi PC (Allwinner H3)

-This project was developed and tested on the **Orange Pi PC**, and a ready-to-use Alpine base image is provided for it.
+This project was developed and tested on the **Orange Pi PC**, and a ready-to-use Alpine  image is provided for it.
 However, the scripts are **board-agnostic** by design:

 - `extract-armbian.sh` works with any Armbian `.img.xz` image regardless of board